-A lot of blood, sweat and tears can go into creating a piece of art.
-So, when it’s time to transport it to a buyer, gallery, exhibition, or anywhere else, make sure it arrives in one piece.
-While you want to get it out the door, it’s worth taking the time to learn about options for shipping and insuring art.
+A lot of blood, sweat, and tears can go into creating a piece of art.
+So, when it’s time for transport to a buyer, gallery, exhibition or anywhere else, make sure it arrives in one piece.
+While you want to get it out the door, it’s worth taking time to learn about options for shipping and insuring your art.
 That way, you can mitigate the effects of any possible damage and make sure you have some safeguards.

-Imagine walking into a museum for the opening of a world-class artist, the air full of excitement, only to witness something unimaginable: a visitor from the crowd walking up to a priceless vase and throwing it onto the ground.
+Imagine walking into a museum for the opening of an exhibition for a world-renowned artist, the air full of excitement, and something unimaginable occurs: a visitor walks up to a priceless work of art and throws it onto the ground.
 This event actually took place at the Perez Art Museum Miami in 2013, where a Ming vase that was part of an installation by artist Ai Wei Wei was irrevocably destroyed to the tune of roughly $1 million.

-Protections in place in an exhibition space are important, but that isn’t the only factor when considering protecting your artwork: How the artwork gets transported and whether its insured during transport to the space is another critical aspect.
-Below, we’ll look at the crucial points to be aware of when shipping and insuring artwork or working with partners who are responsible for making sure your work arrives at its target location without any hitches.
+Protections in place in an exhibition space are important, but that isn’t the only factor when considering protecting your artwork: How the artwork gets transported and whether it’s insured during transport is another critical aspect.
+Below, we’ll look at the crucial points to be aware of when shipping and insuring artwork, or working with partners who are responsible for making sure your work arrives at its target location without any hitches.

-When considering the process for shipping artwork and how the art will arrive at the exhibition site, know that the type of shipping can set the tone for how your work is treated.
+When considering the process for shipping artwork know that the type of shipping can set the tone for how your work is treated.
 By partnering with a mover who comprehensively understands the ins and outs of transport and insurance for artists, you’ll be better placed to respond to events as they arise.
-Considering the costs you’re likely to accrue, it can make sense from a business perspective to want to save money by selecting a small moving operation; perhaps one with very little insurance coverage, or even none.
-Conversely, with a larger shipping budget, there is more potential to have higher coverage available and a more comprehensive scope of services provided.
+Considering the costs you’re likely to accrue, it’s understandable to want to save money by selecting a small moving operation; perhaps one with little to no insurance coverage.
+Conversely, with a larger shipping budget, there is more potential to have higher coverage and a more comprehensive scope of services.
 How can you find the right vendor that meets your needs while not skimping on the necessities that will protect your art?

-The real determination to be made is how much hands-on administrative work do you want to engage with in insuring and shipping art.
+The real determination to be made is how much hands-on administrative work you want when insuring and shipping art.
 If the answer is zero, the best solution is to contact a full-service art shipping company.
-These organizations handle all aspects of shipping, coordinating retrieval, wrapping, and packing of art, crating as necessary, ground or air transport, delivery and unpacking as needed.
-They also offer or understand the nuances of art transport insurance, and can refer you in the right direction.
+These organizations handle all aspects of shipping, coordinating retrieval, wrapping, packing, crating as necessary, ground or air transport, delivery and unpacking as needed.
+They also offer or understand the nuances of art transport insurance.
 For more complex artworks or exhibition installations, this is the most effective option.
-However, what if you’re sending two or three works a short distance for a group exhibition?
-What’s the best plan for your budget in a scenario where the work isn’t likely to be damaged but you still want to be covered in case of any incidental mistreatment?
+However, what if you’re sending two or three works a short distance for a group exhibition or to a collector?
+What’s the best plan for your budget in a scenario where the work isn’t likely to be damaged but you still want to be covered in case of any incidental mishaps?

-When planning in advance for insuring art, it’s always helpful to ask for as many quotes as far in advance as possible.
+To plan in advance for insuring art, it’s always helpful to get as many quotes as you can, as far in advance as possible.
 While insurance can be secured as quickly as 24 hours in advance, the rates will likely reflect the short notice so that your request is prioritized.
-Another main concern when insuring art is working with insurance agents who are knowledgeable vendors able to provide advice for your specific situation.
+Another main concern when insuring art is working with insurance agents who are knowledgeable and able to provide advice for your specific situation.

-By dedicating your time to understanding the basics of shipping and insuring art from the start, you will be better prepared and feel more confident that you are well equipped to protect your art and your livelihood.
-Once you get the basics nailed down, the process for insuring art will become second nature over time.
-You’ll be able to rely on trusted experts within your network who can give advice on the nitty-gritty that can change depending on a specific exhibition and shipping requirements.
+By dedicating your time to understanding the basics of shipping and insuring art from the start, you will be better prepared.
+You will feel confident that you are well equipped to protect your art and your livelihood.
+Once you get the basics, the process for insuring art will become second nature over time.
+You’ll be able to rely on trusted experts who can give advice that can change depending on a specific exhibition and shipping requirements.
 At the end of the day, your insurer and your shipper are on your team: Make sure you select the best teammates to get your work where it needs to go so it can truly shine!